 Sales Benchmark Index shows there are seven organizational design models, and most companies will exhibit a combination of these models – a hybrid model.

-The industry vertical model is centered around verticals: pharmaceuticals, manufacturing, technology or health care, depending on the type of product offered.
+- The industry vertical model is centered around verticals: pharmaceuticals, manufacturing, technology, or health care, depending on the type of product offered.

 Complex Sales Structures Lead to Low Productivity

 “What happens when you start to get more complex or their number of sales org design models, your productivity starts to go down.
 It’s because you’re disrupting the salesperson,” Dan Parry points out.

-“That’s optimal, with a general sales person.
+“That’s optimal, with a general salesperson.
 But when he starts to get three or more organizational structures, we either see a productivity dip, or the quota attainment goes down,” shows Dan Parry.

 The Two Rules of Changing Sales Structure

 “We have two rules.
-When you have an organization design a structure you never ever lose a customer.”
+When you have an organization design a structure, you never ever lose a customer.”

+This topic on org structures and more are available on the Playmaker Podcast.
 Listen to the Playmaker podcast to learn:

 - Why inside sales are becoming virtual sales – and why your face-to-face meetings are more important than ever

-- How you can make Sales and Marketing play nice together by changing your department structures
+- How you can make sales and marketing play nice together by changing your department structures